 • Limousine/transportation costs – Luckily, transportation to and from prom is typically split by all your friends within your prom group.
 Consider starting a money poll with friends via a PayPal account.

 • Flowers – Don’t forget the tradition of giving a corsage or boutonniere to your date!
 It’s a time-honored tradition you won’t want to forget.

 • Photos – At many proms, you have the option of getting a professional photo taken with your date.

 Budget-friendly Prom Tips:• Once you’ve created a list of all your prom necessities, check out discount sites for services (like Groupon, etc.) to see if salons, etc. offer up any specials to help you save on costs.

 • Ensure you ask all of the services about prom specials – more businesses have these than you may realize!
 Save on costs by looking for prom specials on services, which many businesses do offer – you just need to ask.

 • Consider getting your hair, makeup, nails, etc. done at student salons.
 You’ll still achieve a glamourous look at a fraction of the cost since the students are in training.

 • Consider borrowing outfits, accessories, shoes, etc. from your friends.
-The cost of all of these items can really add up and swapping with friends can offset the cost.
-Sure, you may want your own prom dress but is it really necessary to purchase new shoes when you can borrow some from a friend?
-Think about it – the night will be fun because you’re with your date and friends, not because of an expensive accessory you’ll only wear once.
+The cost of all these items can really add up and swapping with friends can offset the cost.
+The night will be fun because you’re with your date and friends, not because of an expensive accessory you’ll only wear once.

 • A lot of schools offer prom tickets early at a discount, raising the costs for last-minute ticket purchasers.
 Even if you don’t know who your date is, you may want to purchase tickets earlier than later to save if there’s a cost difference involved.